#1 Home Improvement Retailer

 Should I harden off my seedlings before planting them outside?

-Before you plant, make sure that your plant will have the right amount of sun, the soil is healthy, and it's warm enough outside.
-Check your seed packet to see if it likes full sun, shade, or partial sun, as well as what time of year it should be planted.
-Space your plants as described for best results so your plant babies have room to flourish.
+Before you plant, make sure that the soil is healthy, your plant will have the right amount of sun, and it's warm enough outside.
+Check your seed packet to see if it likes shade, partial sun, or full sun, as well as what time of year it should be planted.
+Space your plants as described on the seed packet for best results so your plant babies have room to flourish.

 The Home Depot Garden Center at Douglasville

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
-Planning your garden lets you make the most of your time and space.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot Garden Center in Douglasville can help you enjoy your spring activities to the fullest.
+Don't forget to clean the shed and sweep out the gazebo in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, you'll find that The Home Depot Douglasville Garden Center is your local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Be sure to read your seed packet for details.
 If you start seeds later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone